 If you are suffering hearing loss or deafness and you suspect it is related to your work in the construction industry, the Chicago injury attorneys at GWC Injury Lawyers stand ready to help.

 Every one of our 22 injury lawyers has a solid working knowledge of construction.
 We understand your job and the risks you face.
 We are prepared to gather the evidence and to access the medical experts needed to prove your hearing loss was the result of your working conditions.
 Contact our Chicago law office for a FREE initial consultation today.

 What Causes Hearing Loss

 The U.S. Occupational Safety and Health Administration (OSHA) has established safe levels for noise exposure.
 Over the course of eight hours, the legal limit of noise exposure is 90 decibels, and yet studies have shown that a third of all construction sites are above that level.
 (Even 90 decibels is problematic as long-term exposure to noise over 85 decibels is harmful.)
 It’s not uncommon for workers to be exposed to decibels of 115 or more.

-It’s inevitable that workers using chop saws or skil saws, roto-hammers and chipping guns are going to be exposed to excessive noise.
-Protective gear with a noise reduction rating (NRR) can be effective in protecting workers’ hearing.
+It’s inevitable that workers using chop saws, skill saws, roto-hammers, and chipping guns are going to be exposed to excessive noise.
+Protective gear with a noise reduction rating (NRR) can be effective in preserving workers’ hearing.